kevinrodbe/library/content/04-post-put-patch-delete.md

 ## PUT / PATCH

 The PUT and PATCH methods in Rails are used for updating existing resources.
-Both are routed `update` action on the resources' corresponding controller.
+Both are routed to the `update` action on the resources' corresponding controller.

 According to the HTTP spec, the PUT method should be used when replacing a existing resource with another one provided in the request.
 However, when we update records in our Rails apps we are only partially changing an existing resource, like changing a user's name, email or password.
 This is exactly what the PATCH method is for.